 This course is designed to expose students to different approaches and strategies of coaching.
 It will teach prospective coaches the tactical skills to effectively break down complex sport movement into teachable, basic, fundamentals.
-Other areas that will be covered include how to effectively teach, evaluate and prepare athletes in all aspects of competition; how to plan and execute practices, as well as, season goals and strategies and how to develop the prospective coach's own style, philosophies and methods.
+Other areas that will be covered include how to effectively teach, evaluate and prepare athletes in all aspects of competition; how to plan and execute practices, as well as, season goals and strategies and how to develop the prospective coaches own style, philosophies and methods.
 (Prerequisites: None).

-PHED 2276 Techniques of Coaching Softball 1 credit: 1 hour lecture/week - 1 hour lab/week fundamentals.
-Other areas that will be covered include how to effectively teach, evaluate and prepare athletes in all aspects of competition; how to plan and execute practices, as well as, season goals and strategies and how to develop the prospective coach's own style, philosophies and methods.
+PHED 2276 Techniques of Coaching Softball

+This course is designed to expose students to different approaches and strategies of coaching.
+It will teach prospective coaches the tactical skills to effectively break down complex sport movement into teachable, basic, fundamentals.
+Other areas that will be covered include how to effectively teach, evaluate and prepare athletes in all aspects of competition; how to plan and execute practices, as well as, season goals and strategies and how to develop the prospective coaches own style, philosophies and methods.
 (Prerequisites: None).